Nicolás Laméndola

-Nicolás Emanuel Laméndola (born 12 December 1998) is an Argentine professional footballer who plays as a midfielder for Atlético de Rafaela, on loan from Atlético Tucumán.
+Nicolás Emanuel Laméndola (born 12 December 1998) is an Argentine professional footballer who plays as a midfielder for Atlético Tucumán.

 Career

 Laméndola came through the youth ranks at Atlético Tucumán.
 He was promoted into their senior set-up in early 2020, as he appeared on the substitute's bench for a Primera División home draw with Lanús on 22 February.
 He didn't come on that day, as he didn't for five further matches across the next year; including for a Copa Sudamericana encounter with Independiente in November.
 Laméndola's senior debut arrived on 6 March 2021 during a Copa de la Liga Profesional group stage away defeat against Lanús.
 On 30 May 2022, Laméndola joined Primera Nacional club Atlético de Rafaela on a loan deal until the end of December 2023.